Absent-mindedness: Consequences

 Lapses of attention are clearly a part of everyone's life.
 Some are merely inconvenient, such as missing a familiar turn-off on the highway, while some are extremely serious, such as failures of attention that cause accidents, injury, or loss of life.
-Sometimes, lapses of attention can even lead huge impact on personal behaviour which directs to the goals.
+Sometimes, lapses of attention can lead to a significant impact on personal behaviour, which can influence an individual's pursuit of goals.
 Beyond the obvious costs of accidents arising from lapses in attention, there are lost time; efficiency; personal productivity; and quality of life.
 These can also occur in the lapse and recapture of awareness and attention to everyday tasks.
 Individuals for whom intervals between lapses are very short are typically viewed as impaired.
-Given the prevalence of attentional failures in everyday life, and the ubiquitous and sometimes disastrous consequences of such failures, it is rather surprising that relatively little work has been done to directly measure individual differences in everyday errors arising from propensities for failures of attention.
+Despite the prevalence of attentional failures in everyday life, relatively little work has been done to directly measure individual differences in everyday errors arising from propensities for failures of attention.
 Absent-mindedness can also lead to bad grades at school, boredom, and depression.